Sobika2531/Image-Cartoonizer-With-OpenCV/README.md

-## Image Cartoonizer With OpenCV
+# Image Cartoonizer With OpenCV
-OpenCV.
 OpenCV is a cross-platform library used for Computer Vision.
 It includes applications like video and image capturing and processing.
 It is majorly used in image transformation, object detection, face recognition, and many other stunning applications.
 Let’s head towards giving our pictures some cartoonic effects.

+## Prerequisites
+•	Python 3.5+

+•	OpenCv 2

-### Process of converting an image to a cartoon
+## Process of converting an image to a cartoon
 •	Convert the image to a Grayscale image

 •	The Grayscale image is smoothened